JeremPFT/desktop-plus/README.md

 Two functions are defined to manipulate desktop sessions by name:

-- `desktop-create`: create a new session and give it a name.
+- `desktop-save`: create a new session and give it a name or save current session.

 - `desktop-load`: change the current session; the new session to be loaded is identified by its name, as given during session creation using `desktop-create`.
 The currently active session is identified in the title bar.